Eudaimonia Advisors LLC Has $730,000 Stock Holdings in McDonald’s Co. (NYSE:MCD)

 Insider Transactions at McDonald’s

-In other news, insider Joseph M. Erlinger sold 4,487 shares of the stock in a transaction on Friday, June 23rd.
-The stock was sold at an average price of $291.35, for a total transaction of $1,307,287.45.
+In other McDonald’s news, insider Joseph M. Erlinger sold 4,487 shares of the firm’s stock in a transaction dated Friday, June 23rd.
+The stock was sold at an average price of $291.35, for a total value of $1,307,287.45.
 Following the completion of the transaction, the insider now owns 12,038 shares in the company, valued at approximately $3,507,271.30.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
 In other McDonald’s news, insider Joseph M. Erlinger sold 4,487 shares of the firm’s stock in a transaction dated Friday, June 23rd.
 The stock was sold at an average price of $291.35, for a total value of $1,307,287.45.
 Following the completion of the transaction, the insider now owns 12,038 shares in the company, valued at approximately $3,507,271.30.
 The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
 Also, SVP Catherine A. Hoovel sold 840 shares of the firm’s stock in a transaction dated Monday, May 1st.
 The stock was sold at an average price of $298.77, for a total value of $250,966.80.
 Following the completion of the transaction, the senior vice president now owns 891 shares of the company’s stock, valued at approximately $266,204.07.
 The disclosure for this sale can be found here.
 In the last 90 days, insiders sold 17,154 shares of company stock worth $5,032,594.
 0.27% of the stock is owned by company insiders.

 Analysts Set New Price Targets

-McDonald’s (NYSE:MCD – Free Report) last posted its quarterly earnings data on Tuesday, April 25th.
+McDonald’s (NYSE:MCD – Free Report) last posted its quarterly earnings results on Tuesday, April 25th.
 The fast-food giant reported $2.63 earnings per share for the quarter, topping the consensus estimate of $2.31 by $0.32.
-The business had revenue of $5.90 billion for the quarter, compared to analysts’ expectations of $5.58 billion.
+The company had revenue of $5.90 billion during the quarter, compared to the consensus estimate of $5.58 billion.
 McDonald’s had a negative return on equity of 124.87% and a net margin of 29.36%.
-The business’s revenue was up 4.1% on a year-over-year basis.
-During the same quarter in the previous year, the firm earned $2.28 earnings per share.
-As a group, analysts forecast that McDonald’s Co. will post 11.06 earnings per share for the current fiscal year.
+The firm’s quarterly revenue was up 4.1% compared to the same quarter last year.
+During the same quarter in the prior year, the company earned $2.28 EPS.
+Equities analysts predict that McDonald’s Co. will post 11.06 EPS for the current year.

 McDonald’s Dividend Announcement